HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 When I first heard about Tachyons, I dismissed it out of hand.
 The idea of a stylesheet that consisted entirely of utility classes seemed to make a mockery of CSS.

-Of course, it’s always been common practice to use a handful of utility classes in CSS: Things like `.float-left` or `.hidden` that often only contain a single rule, referred to in the class's name.
+Sure, it’s always been common practice to use a handful of utility classes in CSS: Things like `.float-left` or `.hidden` that often only contain a single rule, referred to in the class's name.

 But Jeffrey Zeldman et al. had drilled into my very soul the principle that classes should be